Preparing, Submitting, and Managing Grant Applications

 University of Toronto Grant Applications

-If your grant application requires the signature of the Chair, please submit your grant proposal for review along with a DFCM Resource Implication Form for Grant Applications (Word doc) to the DFCM Research Program.
+If your grant application requires the signature of the Chair, please submit your grant proposal for review along with a DFCM Resource Implication Form for Grant Applications (Word doc) to the DFCM Research and Advocacy Program.

 If you are requesting an expense reimbursement from the University of Toronto for purchases made from your research funding, you must complete all steps outlined by University of Toronto Financial Services as explained in How to Claim an Expense Reimbursement.